oracle/graal/sulong/docs/user/Compatibility.md

 ahead-of-time on bitcode, while other optimizations are better left for the dynamic compilation of the GraalVM compiler, when profiling information is available.

-The LLVM toolchain that is shipped with GraalVM automatically selects the recommended flags by default.
+The LLVM toolchain, shipped with GraalVM, automatically selects the recommended flags by default.

 Generally, all optimization levels should work, but for a better result, it is recommended to compile the bitcode with the optimization level `-O1`.

 For cross-language interoperability, the `-mem2reg` optimization is required.
-There are two ways to get that, either compile with at least `-O1`, or use the `opt` tool to apply the `-mem2reg` optimization manually.
+There are two ways to get that: either compile with at least `-O1`, or use the `opt` tool to apply the `-mem2reg` optimization manually.